sushiwushi/CosmWasm-CTF/README.md

 ```

 Having a proof of concept exploit code will give you an idea of how the contract is vulnerable and how an attacker can exploit it, which can serve as a good learning opportunity.

+## Contributing

+Did you happen to find an unintended bug in the challenge?
+Or have a new vulnerable contract you want to share?
+Or maybe just a simple efficiency suggestion?
+Feel free to open an issue or submit a pull request!
+Please keep in mind that for now, only bugs with an exploitable scenario with an accompanying proof of concept exploit code will be accepted.